-- (1) On completing an investigation of a disclosed matter, a public body must notify in writing - - (a) the Ombudsman of the findings of the investigation and the steps (if any) taken under section 75; and - the relevant person or body of the steps (b) (if any) taken under section 75. - For the purposes of subsection (1), a relevant (2) person or body is - - (a) in the case of an investigation of a disclosed matter relating to an employee of a council, the council; and - (b) in any other case, the relevant Minister.
+- (1) On completing an investigation of a disclosed matter, a public body must notify in writing - (a) the Ombudsman of the findings of the investigation and the steps (if any) taken under section 75; and - (b) the relevant person or body of the steps (if any) taken under section 75. - (2) For the purposes of subsection (1), a relevant person or body is - (a) in the case of an investigation of a disclosed matter relating to an employee of a council, the council; and - (b) in any other case, the relevant Minister.

-Report to person making disclosure 77.
+77. Report to person making disclosure

-(1) Within a reasonable time after completing an investigation of a disclosed matter, the public body must inform the person who made the
+(1) Within a reasonable time after completing an investigation of a disclosed matter, the public body must inform the person who made the s.
+77A Part 7 - Investigation of public interest disclosures by public bodies disclosure of the findings of the investigation and the steps (if any) taken under section 75.

-- disclosure of the findings of the investigation and the steps (if any) taken under section 75. - (2) This section does not apply in respect of a person who made an anonymous disclosure.
+(2) This section does not apply in respect of a person who made an anonymous disclosure.